Asset Management

 Cyber-security is becoming a necessity in most organizations.
 People are using more devices daily than ever before, and that leaves them vulnerable to cyber-attacks.
 The prevalence of remote work and school activities makes it even more critical that devices are protected from data breaches.

-Mobile device management software protects businesses or schools from cyber-crime.
+Mobile device management software protects businesses or schools from cybercrime.
 These programs allow IT department personnel, managers, teachers, or other administrators to track multiple devices over the network.
 Built-in security protocols allow the remote disabling of devices that are misplaced.

 Businesses have known the value of cyber-security and MDM programs for a while.
 In recent years, schools have been under attack and have had to turn to cyber-security programs and firms to protect their networks.
 MDM software for education provides security while allowing collaboration between network participants.